We clearly have more to learn and understand about birth outcomes in plus size pregnancy.

 A British study of 8350 nulliparous women compared labour progression in obese versus non-obese women, observing no significant difference within the first or second stages of labour .

 Contrary to our findings, a majority of previous studies report an independent effect of BMI on total duration of active labour.
 These studies specifically identify the duration of the first stage of labour as being increased, further supporting an overall increase in labour duration [9, 10, 11, 13, 14, 15].

-Which is exactly what I’ve done in my Plus Size Pregnancy book.
+This is exactly what I’ve looked at in my Plus Size Pregnancy book.

 So I am delighted to see that it is helping women and families to become informed about the issues.

 Because it’s very clear that the current approach isn’t evidence-based, effective, or respectful.

 Ellekjaer et al (2017) suggest that, “Defining the normal progression of labour for overweight and obese women can help eradicate non-scientific misconceptions about the influence of obesity, resulting in more appropriate treatment of women in this weight group.”

 I agree with that to some extent.
 I think it’s good to understand the different things that can impact someone’s experience of labour and birth.
 But so many aspects of modern maternity care get in the way of our physiology and progress.
 I do think it is critical, in this day and age, to become informed before you enter a maternity care system or facility, so that you can make the decisions that are right for you.